 The Disability Connect Mentoring Scheme is national and you may be matched with a mentor in a different geographic location than you.
 As such the scheme takes place via an inclusive online platform.
 The scheme taking place virtually also removes many of the physical barriers disabled participates may have in accessing the mentoring scheme.

-You may decide to meet in person with your mentor during the scheme however, Disability Connect will need to be informed and the Disability Connect Safeguarding Adults Policy will need to be followed.
-Travel expenses will not be reimbursed by Disability Connect.
+You may decide to meet in person with your mentor during the scheme however, we will need to be informed and the Disability Connect Safeguarding Adults Policy will need to be followed.
+Travel expenses will not be reimbursed from the Disability Connect Mentoring Scheme.

 If you would like to cancel, you must give at least 48hrs notice before your first mentoring session.
 Refunds will not be provided part way through the mentoring relationship.
 If you are experiencing any problems during your mentoring relationship, please contact Disability Connect.